 Six Of The Best Places To Take Kids In The Hunter Valley

-1. The Hunter Valley Gardens
+The Hunter Valley Gardens

-2. The Hunter Valley Zoo
+The Hunter Valley Zoo

 If you want something with a bit more adventure, why not try your hand at horseriding?
 Hunter Valley Horse Riding & Adventures at Hill Top offer riders of all experiences a chance to trot off into the countryside.
-We especially love their Sunset Rides where you're taken on a ride with the Kangaroos and Wallabies in the light of the beautiful sunsets.
+We especially love their Sunset Rides where you're escorted by Kangaroos and Wallabies in the light of the beautiful setting sun.

-3. Aqua Golf and Putt Putt
+Aqua Golf and Putt Putt

-Right next to the Hunter Valley Gardens is an Aqua Golf range offering fantastic prizes for those lucky enough to hit their ball into one of the nets.
-It’s probably a bit challenging for very young kids, but they’ll have fun watching Mummy and Daddy smacking golf balls into the water (and therapeutic for the parents!).
+Right next to the Hunter Valley Gardens is Hunter Valley Aqua Golf & Putt-Putt.
+The driving range is a 50,000m2 lake with a number of floating target nets, and they off fantastic prizes for those lucky enough to hit their ball into one of the nets.
+It’s probably a tad challenging for very young kids, but they’ll have fun watching mum and dad smack golf balls into the water (and it's therapeutic for the parents!).

-The Chocolate and Fudge factory
+The Chocolate and Fudge Factory

-Tempus Two for Meals, Cheese and Gelato!
+Tempus Two for Meals, Cheese and Gelato

 Where To Stay